harris-ippp/harris-ippp.github.io/final.md

 * I recognize that not all data sources are equally easy to use.
 I will reward efforts to use datasets that are take a bit of work.
 For instance, lining up two 20-line excel spreadsheets... not that impressive.
 * Build a sqlite database from the two sources, and load your data from SQL in your functions.
+* Mapping the data... more points for "[very complex](http://saxon.harris.uchicago.edu/~jsaxon/migration/migration.html)") maps.
 * Build a website, and put it online as you did in Week 6.
 You are welcome to use html as in HW6, or Jekyll themes on GitHub to do this, as I do for the class websites.
+More points for your own, navigable HTML or Jekyll; less points for copying your jupyter notebook.
 * Depending on what data you use (if this is meaningful), apply a machine-learning method from sci-kit learn, to predict an outcome from inputs.
 See [slides](https://github.com/harris-ippp/lectures/blob/master/old/nn/nn.pdf) from last year's class.
 (This is fire -- be careful with this stuff in the real world.)
-* Build a dashboard as in our Thanksgiving lectures.
+* Build interactive functions or a dashboard as in our Thanksgiving lectures.
+* Use a machine learning model (sci-kit learn), to predict one outcome from inputs.
+But you must be careful that the predictor makes sense.

 ## Grading
 The grading rubric will be modified to benefit ambitious projects:

 * Proposal and Interest (20%): does the proposal represent a serious effort to find data and ask or explore an interesting policy question with those data?
 It is understood that this is a proposal and not a finished product.
 But if you are unsure if you can do a project with a dataset, please ask me or the TAs for input.
 You must look at the data, to understand what it can do.
 The proposal must be on-time.
 * Correctness (20%): is the baseline analysis delivered bug-free with thought for the statistics?
 * Scope (20%): how much do you try to do?
-You will get points for correct and meaningful: plots, tables, maps, manipulable data (drop-down, etc.), hosting the website online, etc.
+You will get points for correct and meaningful: plots, tables, maps, manipulable data (drop-down, etc.), hosting the website online, etc. -- see "extensions."
 * Style (20%): are the front-end and code both navigable?
+Is the code well-commented?
+Does its division among files make sense?
+Do all plots have appropriate legends and labels?
 * Documentation (20%): is the presentation in the data palooza functional and engaging?
 Does the README actually make it possible to understand how to find your data and run your site?
+Is your code well-commented?

 ## Datasets for Inspiration